Follow the path of the Douro River as it meanders through an enchanting landscape of ever changing colours.

 - All local transport costs

-- Wine and port tasting at a local winery
+- Port wine tasting at a local winery

 What's not included?